Jonas-089/FamousQuotes/README.md

 # famous quotes
-A simple command line program that scrapes the webpage brainyquote.com using BeautifulSoup to retrieve quotes of famous persons.
+A simple command line program that scrapes the webpage brainyquote.com using BeautifulSoup to retrieve quotes of famous personalities.